NiuTrans/NiuTrans.NMT/sample/translate/README.md

 - For GPUs, the performance was measured on an [AWS g4dn.xlarge instance](https://aws.amazon.com/cn/ec2/instance-types/g4/) with an NVIDIA T4 GPU and 16 GB memory.
 We submitted four systems (9-1, 18-1, 35-1, 35-6) running with FP16.

-We list the results of all submissions, see [the official results](https://docs.google.com/spreadsheets/d/1M82S5wPSIM543Gh20d71Zs0FNHJQ3JdiJzDECiYJNlE/edit#gid=0) for more details.
+We list the results of all submissions.
+See [the official results](https://docs.google.com/spreadsheets/d/1M82S5wPSIM543Gh20d71Zs0FNHJQ3JdiJzDECiYJNlE/edit#gid=0) for more details.

 | Model type | Time (s) | File size (MiB) | BLEU | Word per second |
 | ---------- | -------- | --------------- | ---- | --------------- |